-Master Planning in Eagle County is conducted by the Community Development Department under the direction of the Eagle County Planning Commission, and involves a public process that encourages input from government officials, resource management agencies, service providers, special interest groups, involved citizens and others.
+Master Planning in Eagle County is conducted by the Community Development Department under the direction of the Eagle County Planning Commission, and involves a public process that seeks input from community leaders, resource management agencies, service providers, special interest groups, involved citizens and other interested parties.
 Public meetings and workshops are held, surveys conducted, and advisory teams made up of local stakeholders are assembled for projects that can take as long as three years to complete.
-The Eagle County Planning Commission is solely responsible for the implementation of the planning process and for the adoption of master plan documents.
+The Planning Commission is solely responsible for the implementation of the planning process and for the review and adoption of master plan documents.
 The Board of County Commissioners provides recommendations as master plan drafts are developed, and assures the availability of staff and other resources necessary for this important work.

 Master plans are guiding documents only, and are not regulatory in Eagle County.
 They provide a community vision for the future based on public opinions, anticipated needs, an analysis of existing conditions, a study of trends and projections, and an assessment of related opportunities and constraints.
-Master plans typically provide lists of goals, objectives, policies and action items that define discrete targets or strategies necessary to reach the community vision.
+Master plans typically provide lists of goals, objectives, policies and strategies that can be employed to achieve the community vision.
 They are used by planners, developers, service providers, elected and appointed officials and citizens for a variety of planning purposes.

 The Eagle County Comprehensive Plan is the overarching document that provides general goals and policies for the entire county on the topics of governance, development, economics, housing, infrastructure, and natural resources.
 The plan was most recently updated in 2005, and is available upon request by contacting the Planning Department at 970-328-8746.

 2005 Comprehensive Plan Future Land Use Map